saymrwulf/finance-rl/notes.md

-2015-06-01T23:45:00 - Refactor for clarity, might break a few tests though (finance-rl) 2015-06-30T02:23:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2015-06-30T01:41:00 - Minor doc updates: linking to article on quantization (finance-rl)
+2015-06-01T23:45:00 - Refactor for clarity, might break a few tests though (finance-rl) 2015-06-30T02:23:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2015-06-30T01:41:00 - Minor doc updates: linking to article on quantization (finance-rl) 2015-06-30T06:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl)